API Overview

 1. Overview

 The Transfer API provides remote data access via GridFtp to file-systems that have been configured with collections within the Transfer service.
-Collections are generally created using the Globus Connect Server or Globus Connect Personal software packages, but the Transfer service also currently maintains legacy support for other GridFtp collections.
+Collections are generally created using the Globus Connect Server or Globus Connect Personal software packages.

-Most requests to the Transfer API fall under three categories: configuring and managing endpoints and collections, synchronously accessing data on a collection such as directory listings, and submitting and managing asynchronous tasks between collections such as file transfers.
+Most requests to the Transfer API fall under three categories: configuring and managing Globus Connect Personal collections, synchronously accessing data on a collection such as directory listings, and submitting and managing asynchronous tasks between collections such as file transfers.

 This documentation assumes a basic familiarity with HTTP, including the GET, POST, PUT, and DELETE request methods, Content-Type and Accepts headers, and standard status codes.